Aspartame: Ajinomoto

-In November 2009, Ajinomoto announced a new brand name for its aspartame sweetener—AminoSweet.
+In November 2009, Ajinomoto announced a new brand name for its aspartame sweetener — AminoSweet.

 Holland Sweetener Company

 A joint venture of DSM and Tosoh, the Holland Sweetener Company manufactured aspartame using the enzymatic process developed by Toyo Soda (Tosoh) and sold as the brand Sanecta.
 Additionally, they developed a combination aspartame-acesulfame salt under the brand name Twinsweet.
-They left the sweetener industry in late 2006, because "global aspartame markets are facing structural oversupply, which has caused worldwide strong price erosion over the last five years", making the business "persistently unprofitable".
+They left the sweetener industry in 2006, because "global aspartame markets are facing structural oversupply, which has caused worldwide strong price erosion over the last five years", making the business "persistently unprofitable".

 Competing products

 Because sucralose, unlike aspartame, retains its sweetness after being heated, and has at least twice the shelf life of aspartame, it has become more popular as an ingredient.
 This, along with differences in marketing and changing consumer preferences, caused aspartame to lose market share to sucralose.
 In 2004, aspartame traded at about 30 $/kg and sucralose, which is roughly three times sweeter by weight, at around 300 $/kg.